rvbenmrtn/rvbenmrtn.github.io/_posts/2021-10-2-counting-all-tuples.md

 ## [Counting N-Tuples](#counting-n-tuples)

-Now where it gets interesting is that you can view the x or y sequence of positive integers used above for the grid axes as any other countable sequence -- we know they can map to each other after all because they can both map to positive integers by definition.
+Now where it gets interesting is that you can view the x or y sequence of positive integers used above for the grid axes as any other countable sequence -- we know they can map to each other after all by definition.

 For example, replace y with the sequence of 2-tuples just described and repeat the same `(x,y)` diagonalization: